um-grex/grex-docs/content/english/software/containers.md

 {{< /highlight >}}

 When using Podman to run a job, we suggest to manually pre-download the required image to avoid wasting time during the job:

 {{< highlight bash >}}
-ssh _your_username_@yak.hpc.umanitoba.ca
+ssh someuser@yak.hpc.umanitoba.ca
 module load podman
 podman pull _required_image_
 {{< /highlight >}}

+Replace _required_image_ by the URL where the image is located.

 Grex is hosting a Docker Registry proxy/cache locally to improve performances, while avoiding rate limits imposed by the official Docker Hub.
-In the future, users that build their own images will be able to ask write access to the Grex Docker Registry to push their artifacts (this service is currently under development, and not publicly available).
+In the future, users who build their own images will be able to ask write access to the Grex Docker Registry to push their artifacts (this service is currently under development, and not publicly available).

 ### Getting and building Podman images
 ---